 One program created space for employees to come together in action research communities to reflect, plan and experiment with mindsets and behaviors to create their own individualized formulae for productivity and wellness.
 Intentionally scheduling time for flow became a core theme of this initiative.
 We distributed an article called Quality Time suggesting that intentionally creating space for flow might protect us from an epidemic of what psychiatrist Dr. Edward Hallowell referred to as ADT (Attention Deficit Trait), an environmentally-induced variation on ADHD that he was encountering with ever-increasing frequency among his patients.

 We saw interesting parallels between the skill/challenge grid Csikszentmihalyi used to illustrate the flow zone and the stress/performance grid used to illustrate the Yerkes-Dodson law, differentiating dis-stress from eustress.
-Herbert Benson referred to the Yerkes-Dodson stress/performance grid in his own exploration of how oscillating between stressful focus and relaxing activity seemed to trigger creative breakouts.
+Herbert Benson referred to the Yerkes-Dodson stress/performance grid in his own exploration of how intentionally moving back and forth between stressful focus and relaxing activity seems to trigger creative breakouts.
 We introduced Benson’s ideas on the relaxation response in combination with Csikszentmihalyi ‘s work on flow, encouraging participants to experiment with making time for flow and the relaxation response in their day-to-day lives so they could see how it impacted their productivity and sense of well-being.

 We got many positive reports from participants.
-Moreover, the client went on to place #1 in the Great Place to Work survey for Japan and became a global pioneer in the field of workplace experience design, and we feel confident saying we played a small role in triggering this transformation.
+Moreover, the client went on to place #1 in the Great Place to Work survey for Japan and became a global pioneer in the field of workplace experience design.
+We feel confident saying we played a small role in triggering this transformation.

 I asked Dr. Csikszentmihalyi if he was familiar with Benson’s work and suggested that they seemed to be describing different aspects of a common phenomenon.
 Introducing flow in combination with the relaxation response seemed to enhance performance, satisfaction, wellness and resilience.
 He told me he’d need to see more evidence.
 Still, he seemed happy to meet people working to give more people access to the experience of flow.